 All Core Components adhere to BEM notation.
 It is a best practice to target the outer CSS class when creating a default style for a component.
 Another best practice is to target class names specified by the Core Component BEM notation rather than HTML elements.

-Return to the browser once more and you should see the Underline style added:
+4. Return to the browser and the AEM page.
+You should see that the Underline style added:

 The WKND Article designs contain a unique style for the Text component with a quote block: